kdmayer/3D-PV-Locator/README.md

 - A **4,000+ image dataset** for PV system segmentation.
 - **Pre-processed 3D building data** in .GeoJSON format for the entire state of North Rhine-Westphalia.

+In case you would like to explore the code with which we created the image datasets and pre-processed the CityGML files, please have a look at the following [GitHub repo](https://github.com/kdmayer/CityGML-Preprocessing-Demo).

-In case you use any of these, please cite our work as specified at the bottom of this page.
+When using these resources, please cite our work as specified at the bottom of this page.

 **NOTE**: All images and 3D building data is obtained from [openNRW](https://www.bezreg-koeln.nrw.de/brk_internet/geobasis/luftbildinformationen/aktuell/digitale_orthophotos/index.html).
 Labeling of the images for PV system classification and segmentation has been conducted by us.